 For example, when a customer enters a store, the IoT data analytics system can guide the shopper to the jeans they have been looking at online.
 It can also send them a personalized coupon to make the purchase in-store that day.
 In addition, retailers, restaurant chains, and makers of consumer goods can use IoT data to do targeted marketing and promotions.

-In healthcare, hospitals can use real-time IoT data analytics to manage increased patient traffic and improve general operational efficiency.
+In healthcare, hospitals can use real-time big data analytics from IoT devices to manage increased patient traffic and improve general operational efficiency.

 This is beneficial to both parties; consumers gain more value through convenience and time saving, while organizations increase their revenue and stay more attractive to customers.